Skip to main content

 FieldValue

-Change TitleDeploy Microsoft Purview Sensitivity Label Taxonomy and Foundational DLP Policies
+Change TitleDeploy Microsoft Purview Sensitivity Label Taxonomy, Foundational DLP Policies, and SSN PII Baseline

 Change TypeStandard — New Capability